groves/yarrgs/README.md

         public File destination;
     }

 This class emulates a basic version of the Unix cp command.
-Every public field on it superclasses is assumed to be an argument.
+Every public field on it is assumed to be an argument.
 Fields without `@Positional` and `@Unmatched` are optional.
 They're specified with a flag eg `-r` or `--recursive` for the `recursive` field above.
 Flags are always the first letter of the field for the short option and the full field for the long option.

 If a field has a `@Positonal` annotation, that means it's a required argument in a particular position on the command line. `@Positional(0)`, like on the `sourceFiles` field, means the first